 The fee that does not include airfare or a fancy hotel is 3,190 euros.
-The extra that I paid was worth every penny, not having to worry about logistics, with the nice hotel after a week of sandy hell was pure bliss.
+The extra that I paid was worth every penny, not having to worry about logistics, with the nice hotel after a week of sandy misery was pure bliss.

 Regardless of how much you pay, there will be moments when you’re going through hell in the Sahara where you question your sanity by asking yourself; “I actually paid for this?!”

 You are expected to have your own insurance for this event and need to do your due diligence beforehand.
 I use SafetyWing insurance for permanently travelling around and living abroad.
 They are fantastic for that, but they do not cover endurance outdoor events of this level.